AynmShawn4/Quadris/README.md

 A tetris like 2D game

-Implemented in C++ OOP.
+Implemented in C++.
 Originally have both textual mode and graphical mode

 However, i recently partially re-implement only graphical mode of this game for showcase purpose.
 I used SDL2 libraries to draw graphics and handle user input.